-Feedback and Insight Businesses in this segment have typically developed large and complex production and supply-chain, skills and labour resource and production aligned to the needs of their customers - typically supermarkets, food service and wholesale businesses.
+Chavastavistica Facilities and Institute Characteristics Feedback and Insight Established, firmly focused on mass-market growth, volume and performance.
+Businesses in this segment have typically developed large and complex production and supply-chain, skills and labour resource and production aligned to the needs of their customers - typically supermarkets, food service and wholesale businesses.
+Strong infrastructure and systems that support necessary efficiency and profit potential.
 Operating in highly competitive markets with some constraint on pricing, businesses are focused on maximising margin through smart procurement, economies of scale and automation wherever possible to reduce production effort and costs wherever possible.
+Innovative in brand, packaging & product evolution is necessary to remain relevant and on-radar.
 A number of participants have new ranges underway, while others have launches delayed by supply chain reliability, recruitment challenges and workforce variables related to continued isolation requirements.
+Geographic Reach.
+Businesses would like to broaden their markets however distribution costs focus attention on centres where demand is greatest.
 Rapidly increasing costs of freight have meant some businesses have rationalised distribution in order to remain profitable.
+Typically, in a competitive space and driven by their retail customers.
 Navigating well-known challenges of maintaining presence.
+Margin and volumes challenge the ability for local provenance in ingredients.
 This scale of enterprise is largely purchasing ingredients that are not available locally or in quantities that local producers cannot supply.
+Already amongst the Kāpiti product, participants see little value in a brand and prefer their own.
 Producers are focused on national markets (where Kāpiti is already recognised primarily by consumers as part of the Fonterra brands family) and internationally, where any sub-brand is seen as superfluous.
 These larger businesses want to strengthen their primary brands and product story without the distraction of locality themes.

-4.4 Distributors
+5.4 Distributors